 In accordance with National Instrument 58-101 Disclosure of Corporate Governance Practices ("NI 58-101"), the Corporation is required to disclose on an annual basis its approach to corporate governance.
 The Corporation's approach to significant issues of corporate governance is designed to ensure that the business and affairs of the Corporation are effectively managed to enhance shareholder value.
 The Corporation's corporate governance practices have been and continue to be in compliance with applicable Canadian requirements.
 Where the Corporation does not comply with recommended guidelines, it believes non-compliance is justifiable and its reasoning is provided.
-The Board has approved the description of the Corporate governance guidelines corporate governance as outlined in Schedule "A" to this Circular.
-Corporate governance guidelines the corporate governance and will address them as appropriate.
+The Board has approved the description of the Corporation's approach to corporate governance as outlined in Schedule "A" to this Circular.
+Corporate governance guidelines change from time to time.
+The Board monitors pending regulatory initiatives and developments in the corporate governance area and will address them as appropriate.